A template is an empty “model” project, ready to receive the tracks you want to import.

 Digital Audio Workstations (DAWs) come with many templates and you can either customize them or create new ones from scratch.
 A good template will improve your workflow so let me show you how I make mine.

 - bus groups

 - FX channels

-You want to have as many empty tracks as needed per instrument, in a band’s template (Orchestral Templates will be dealt with separately in a dedicated section of this blog) you will see the following:
+You want to have as many empty tracks as needed per instrument, in a band’s template (I am going to write about Orchestral Templates in a dedicated section of this blog) you will see the following:

-You want to make sure to have at least two tracks for the bass drum, two – three for the snare, one for each tom, one for the hi-hat, two overhead tracks (one mono and one stereo), one or two room tracks.
+It’s good to create at least two tracks for the bass drum, two – three for the snare, one for each tom, one for the hi-hat, two overhead tracks (one mono and one stereo), one or two room tracks.
 Tracks are mono unless specified.